-Today I’m excited to be sharing 6 ways to stay productive when working from home that will help you to be more productive, so you can work smarter, not harder.
+Today I’m excited to be sharing six ways to stay productive when working from home that will help you to be more productive, so you can work smarter, not harder.

-Here are 6 ways to stay productive when working from home:
+Here are six ways to stay productive when working from home.

 You might be surprised by how much time you are spending on tasks, that you think only take a few minutes.
-I encourage you to keep track of how much time you spend on designated tasks, and see how that time adds up over the course of the week or month.
-Seeing the actual number of minutes you are allocating to certain projects or tasks can, give you some great insight for how you might be able to streamline your time a bit more and become more efficient.
+I encourage you to keep track of how much time you spend on designated tasks and see how that time adds up over the course of the week or month.
+Seeing the actual number of minutes you are allocating to certain projects or tasks can give you some great insight into how you might be able to streamline your time a bit more and become more efficient.

 Between social media notifications, email alerts, text messages, phone calls, and the doorbell ringing, there are so many ways to become distracted when working from home.
 To be productive, it is essential to turn off as many notifications and potential interruptions as you can.
 Try leaving your phone in another room while you work, so you aren’t tempted to check it constantly.
 You can also close out your emails, so that you aren’t getting bombarded with new ones, thus feeling distracted by wanting to respond to them.

 Although working from your kitchen table might seem appealing, I really encourage you to create a space that is designated purely for work.
 Having a separate and dedicated workspace is a surefire way to tell your brain that it is “time for work” when you sit down.
 You don’t need to have an entire home office in order to create an effective working environment.
 If you don’t have a spare room to turn into an office, try sticking a desk in the corner of your bedroom instead.
 It will give you a quiet space to be able to focus on the task at hand and not get distracted by everything else that needs to be done.

 6. Fight the Urge to Work All the Time